 Chibi in narrative context.

 In many manga and anime series, chibi versions of characters have a clear narrative purpose: To show a character having a strong explosion of emotion.
-An anime character might be a stoic warrior one moment, but the instant she gets angry at some minor problem, she’ll turn into a chibi character for a few seconds, raging at something like a child would.
+An anime character might be a stoic warrior one moment, but the instant she gets mad at some minor problem, she’ll turn into a chibi character for a few seconds, raging at something like a child would.
 Or, if a character is in love, he might take on a chibi appearance that features heart eyes and a huge smile.
 In any case, normal anime and manga characters often become cute chibi characters to emphasize how strongly emotional they are in that moment.

 “It’s never a serious moment,” says illustrator and chibi artist Shiela Larson.
 “It’s always to accentuate someone’s emotions.
 A character that got upset at another character in a silly way would turn into a chibi.”
-The sudden transformation of a normal character into an emotional caricature can be narratively jarring, but that’s also part of the humour and effect.
+The sudden transformation of a normal character into an emotional caricature can be narratively jarring, but that’s also part of the humor and effect.
 “I always imagine characters in a huff, like in a weird aside that’s almost outside of the plot,” says Stanton.

-Chibi versions of characters also show up as fourth wall–breaking versions of characters, providing meta-humour and commentary on the plot, much like when a character in a film or TV show turns to the camera and directly addresses the audience.
+Chibi versions of characters also show up as fourth wall–breaking versions of characters, providing meta-humor and commentary on the plot, much like when a character in a movie or TV show turns to the camera and directly addresses the audience.
 This happens in print too.
 In manga, whole sections of the comic book are sometimes dedicated to chibi characters.
-“Sometimes there’s a full-page spread and chibi characters will be superimposed over the panels,” says Stanton.
+“Sometimes there’s a full-page spread, and chibi characters will be superimposed over the panels,” says Stanton.
 “Often, there are a few pages of chibi characters at the end of the issue talking about what just happened in the volume.”
 In these cases, chibi characters are speaking both as themselves and also as caricatures of themselves.